Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 ## Customize credential request screen

 To customize the credential request screen, you will need an CredentialRequestDefinition.
-This object is scope per environment meaning if you have multiple environment, you will need a specific credential request definition per environment.
+This object will contain the screen definition of the information required to provision access to a Service and the output the provider want to return to his consumer.
+This object is scope per environment meaning if you have multiple environment, you will need to duplicate the access request definition for each individual environment.

 Name of the object: **CredentialRequestDefinition**